 Session ResumptionSession resumption in the previous versions of TLS consisted of exporting the serialized session data as negotiated by TLS the handshake to use them in a future handshake.
 TLS 1.3 disassociates session resumption from session parameters, and session resumption is an optional server feature, advertised by the server in the form of a resumption ticket which can be sent at any time after the handshake is complete, and can be used only once to connect to the server.
-Merging the previous resumption semantics with the new, is quite a challenge, though it was possible.
+Merging the previous resumption semantics with the new, was quite a challenge, though it was possible.
 A difference with TLS 1.2 semantics is that a call to gnutls_session_get_data2() could wait to receive data from the network, for a maximum of 50 milliseconds.

 What about applications not utilizing certificates?This short section provides information for existing applications which rely on the SRP, Anonymous or PSK key exchanges which were available under TLS 1.2.